The Best Washable Dog Bed Options Available In Australia

 This option from Fuzzyard is really easy to clean too.
-The pillow inserts can be taken out of the cover for washing.
+Similar to our last choice, the pillow inserts can be taken out of the cover for washing.
 This means you can wash just the cover, but you can also wash the pillows if needed - or just air them out if they are not that dirty.
 Keep in mind that it’s recommended to use a gentle cycle when machine washing.

 If you are looking for a washable mat you can place into your dog’s crate, this option from HappyCare Textiles is definitely worth looking into.
-This is a simple dog bed, but one that will actually satisfy most dogs’ needs.
+This is a simple dog bed, but one that our research team believe will actually satisfy most dogs’ needs.

 The bed is made with extremely fluffy sherpa fabric, making it incredibly soft, warm, and cuddly.
 In short, it is something most dogs will love sleeping on.
+It's similar to our number two choice since it's soft and fuzzy, but unlike the number two bed, it is square and ideal for crating.
 It will help create the feeling that the crate is their own den.
-On the bottom side of this mat there is vinyl lining which adds a bit of water-resistance and prevents slipping.
+On the bottom side of this mat there is vinyl lining which adds a bit of water resistance and prevents slipping.

-So far, we have established that this mat tends to make dogs happy, but it can make you happy too.
-With how easy it is to clean.
+So far, we have established that this mat tends to make dogs happy, but it can make you happy as well with how easy it is to clean.
 When the bed gets dirty, simply put it in the washing machine and let dry.

 You can wash most dog beds just like you would wash normal clothes.
 Just put it into the washer, add laundry detergent, and run a gentle cycle.
 Bleach and stain-removers can also be used if the fabric can stand it.
 However, try to refrain from using any detergents and softeners that are strongly scented - dogs don’t really like that and it can cause allergic reactions.